RiversideValley/Fluid.Runtime/Doc/library/datetime.rst

    time and this method relies on the platform C :c:func:`mktime` function to perform the conversion.
-Since :class:`.datetime` supports wider range of values than :c:func:`mktime` on many platforms, this method may raise :exc:`OverflowError` or :exc:`OSError` for times far in the past or far in the future.
+Since :class:`.datetime` supports wider range of values than :c:func:`mktime` on many platforms, this method may raise :exc:`OverflowError` for times far in the past or far in the future.

    For aware :class:`.datetime` instances, the return value is computed as::